evanyeh5118/evanyeh5118/README.md

 ## Control, Data / Signal processing / Robotics
 I'm enthusiastic to learn anything !!
 My target is try to merge the domain knowleges in control and communications engineering.

 So far I'm working on Active noise control(ANC) topics.
+It's a intersing subject which is related to both signal processing and control theory.

 🔭 Currently working at Realtek, a semiconductor company in TAIWAN 🌱 I’m currently learning how to use Github :>